[This information guide is also available in PDF format to download.]

 - a scan using a hand-held probe performed by the surgeon during surgery

 - a blue dye test, also performed by the surgeon as part of the operation.

 These techniques produce a ‘road map’ to help the surgeon find the sentinel node for removal during the operation.

-The skin over the sentinel node is marked with a pen to help the surgeon find the draining node during surgery.
-The injection of tracer makes the sentinel node radioactive so it can be found by the surgeon with the use of a gamma probe (a type of hand-held Geiger counter) during the operation (Fig. 3).
+The injection of tracer makes the sentinel node radioactive so it can be found by the surgeon with the use of a gamma probe (a type of hand-held Geiger counter) during the operation (Fig. 4).
 The dose of radiation is very small and will cause you no harm.